-Failure to anticipate accurately, and respond to, trends and shifts in consumer preferences by adjusting the mix of existing product offers may lead to lower demand for our products, impacting our market position and ability to generate revenue growth.
+Failure to anticipate accurately and respond to trends and shifts in consumer preferences by adjusting the mix of existing product offers may lead to lower demand for our products, impacting our market position and ability to generate revenue growth.

-- Our merchandising teams actively collaborate with our suppliers to continuously curate our range of products to adapt to and meet the needs and tastes of our customers. - Our Better ChoicesTM initiative has been launched to highlight promotional products that have sustainable attributes, giving our customers the ability to research product attributes and supplier standards and certifications related to sustainability, environmental impact, workplace culture and more.
+- Our merchandising teams actively collaborate with our suppliers to continuously curate our range of products to adapt and meet the needs and tastes of our customers. - Our better choicesTM initiative has been launched to highlight promotional products that have sustainable attributes, giving our customers the ability to research product attributes and supplier standards and certifications related to sustainability, environmental impact, workplace culture and more.

-- The transition to a low carbon economy is driving changes in consumer preferences towards sustainable products. - However, the fact that most of the products in our broad range are also sold unbranded in the retail setting, and with the launch of our Better ChoicesTM initiative, the pace of the transition towards sustainable choices is likely to remain quite manageable.
+- The transition to a low carbon economy is driving changes in consumer preferences towards sustainable products. - However, most of the products in our broad range are also sold unbranded in the retail setting, with the pace of the transition towards sustainable choices likely to remain quite manageable. - Unchanged